Updated January 26, 2023

 The best and cheapest activity to do on every Canary Islands is, of course, a visit to the beach.
 You’ll find swathes of both golden and black volcanic sands to sunbathe on and swim at – all for free.
 Away from the beach, each island has a range of unique, budget activities that will appeal to all types of traveller.

 In the capital of Las Palmas, free activities include exploring the old town area of Vegueta and visiting the Botanic Garden.
-Other picturesque towns to visit on the island include romantic Puerto de Mogán, quaint Teror Old Town.
+Other picturesque towns to visit on the island include romantic Puerto de Mogán and quaint Teror.

 You’ll find plenty to occupy yourself on Tenerife without breaking the bank.
-In the capital of Las Palmas, you’ll find an open-air art gallery, the botanical gardens of Parque García Sanabria and an African market, where you can pick up some great souvenirs.
+In the capital of Santa Cruz de Tenerife, you’ll find an open-air art gallery, the botanical gardens of Parque García Sanabria and an African market, where you can pick up some great souvenirs.

 Another free highlight is the Corralejo Natural Reserve, featuring vast sand dunes and an array of excellent hikes, as well as the open-air sculpture park in Puerto del Rosario.